-Specifically, the FLETC cost estimate partially meets three characteristics-comprehensive, 8More detail on our assessment of each cost estimate is provided in encl.
+Specifically, the FLETC cost estimate partially meets three characteristics-comprehensive, well documented, and accurate-and minimally meets one characteristic-credible.

+8 More detail on our assessment of each cost estimate is provided in encl.
 V of GAO-15-808R.
 9Because these recurring costs are based on capital costs that we determined were unreliable, these projections may also be unreliable.
 Thus, such projections should be used with caution.
 10Net present value shows, in today's dollars, the relative net cash flow of various alternatives over a long period of time.

-11We determined that these data were reliable for the purposes of developing a range of esti-mates of student costs.
+11We determined that these data were reliable for the purposes of developing a range of estimates of student costs.
 More details on our scope and methodology, including the assumptions we used in each of these scenarios, are provided in encl.
 III of GAO-15-808R.

-Senator PERDUE.
+Senator Perdue.
 Thank you all.
 I should also thank you for your career of service.
 You are in extremely important roles of responsibility in this critical area.